Disclaimer: This content is for informational purposes only. Please consult a licensed cosmetologist before undergoing major chemical hair processes.

 Dove Gray

 When talking about gray, various shades can be mixed and matched to create an alluring look.
-First, chop off the hair into short layers and dye them in an ashy gray hue.
+First, chop the hair into short layers and dye them an ashy gray hue.
 Finish off with dove gray highlights that are barely there but create a huge difference.

 Salt and Pepper Moment